celestiaorg/docs/docs/developers/gm-query.md

 write to the state.
 After you add a query to your chain, you need to register the query.
 You’ll only need to register a query once.

-A typical Cosmos blockchain developer workflow looks something like this:
+The typical Cosmos blockchain developer workflow looks something like this:

 - Start with proto files to define Cosmos SDK [messages](https://docs.cosmos.network/master/building-modules/msg-services.html)
 - Define and register [queries](https://docs.cosmos.network/master/building-modules/query-services.html)